bernatGene/texts/codol.md

 I would walk, uphill to escape this valley.
 But of my legs, just the blood remains.
 And it drains down like the water of a creek.

+If I cannot be, I'd like to be air, water, branches and all the rocks of a scree. cover the whole mountain to disappear.